martgil/webext-docs/contacts.rst

       :name: [``includeLocal``]
       :type: (boolean, optional)

       Whether to include results from local address books.
-Defaults to true.
+Defaults to :value:`true`.

    .. api-member::
       :name: [``includeReadOnly``]
       :type: (boolean, optional)

       Whether to include results from read-only address books.
-Defaults to true.
+Defaults to :value:`true`.

    .. api-member::
       :name: [``includeReadWrite``]
       :type: (boolean, optional)

       Whether to include results from read-write address books.
-Defaults to true.
+Defaults to :value:`true`.

    .. api-member::
       :name: [``includeRemote``]
       :type: (boolean, optional)

       Whether to include results from remote address books.
-Defaults to true.
+Defaults to :value:`true`.

    .. api-member::
       :name: [``searchString``]
       :type: (string, optional)

-      One or more space-separated terms to search for.
+      One or more space-separated terms to search for in predefined contact fields (defined by the preference :value:`mail.addr_book.quicksearchquery.format`).